HowDoIGitHelp/autoslides-pandocfilter/README.md

 ### `keptSentences`

-This is a list of strings that will translated to a predicates that will be used to choose which sentences are kept in the `Para` to `BulletList` transformation.
+This is a list of strings that will be converted to a list of predicates that will be used to choose which sentences are kept in the `Para` to `BulletList` transformation.
 Predicates that are available are:

 - `all`: matches sentences